 [CID36]

-This clause defines a procedure for non-TIM STAs a S1G STA that does not listen to the beacon to reschedule its awake/doze cycle.
+This clause defines a procedure for non-TIM STA a S1G STA that does not listen to the beacon to reschedule its awake/doze cycle.

 [CID38,39]

 A low power non-TIM S1G STA can send a (NDP) PS-Poll/trigger frame any time to its associated AP upon waking up without listening to the beacon.
 The low power S1G STA can be a non-TIM STA.